Healthy Homes Assessment Napier South

 Draught Stopping Napier South

-If a draught can be felt through gaps that are too large or holes or holes, it requirements to be sealed.
+If a draught can be felt from unreasonable gaps or holes or holes, it needs to be sealed.

-What are unreasonable gaps and holes?
+What are unreasonable gaps or holes?

-Find the complete specifications to the Healthy Homes draught stopping requirements.
+Get the complete information of the Healthy Homes draught stopping requirements.

 draught stopping building inspections